A controversial title in a world where we are sensitive to gender-specific language.

 Let’s view Erikson’s material with the more modern ”life span’ and ‘spiral’ models of human growth and development.
-Pam Levin is one authority I would mention.
+Pam Levin is one authority I want mention.
 A summary of her work can be found in her text Cycles of Power from which this illustration emerges:

 What Levin did was to move the process of development away from a deterministic perspective and turn it towards the idea of ‘skills’ development.
-All the skills she lists above are going to help us be rounded people, but her spiral implies that we can pick up, practice and hone those skills on several occasions and at many times when the opportunity presents itself.
+All the skills she lists above are going to help us be rounded people, but her spiral implies that we can pick up, practice and hone those skills on several occasions when the opportunity presents itself.

 This information, then, can inform some safe experiments.
 For instance, there are ‘phase of life’ experiments that can be done by any-one every 7-10 years.
 You will notice that Erikson’s ‘stages’ tell us that we experience not only the well-publicised mid–life crisis but, in fact, a series of cyclical crises every now and again.

 In particular, note how the Road Map experiment helps highlight where and when those changes are located on our own personal time-line.